 Winter weather advisories in play this weekend

-A winter weather advisory is in effect for Champaign and Vermilion Counties from 7 p.m.
-Friday to 7 p.m.
+A winter storm warning is in effect for Champaign and Vermilion Counties until 10 p.m.
 Saturday.

 A winter storm watch is in effect from late Friday night through Saturday afternoon for Ford and Iroquois Counties.